d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 \vspace{0.5in}

 18. Using bootstrapping find a 95\% confidence interval.
-Use the provided `RScript` file for the two mean bootstrap CI function.
+Use the provided `R` script file for the two mean bootstrap CI function.
 Enter the variable names and data set name as in the two mean test, outcome name for the first in subtraction, number of repetitions, and the confidence level as a decimal.
-Highlight and run lines 32 - 35.
+Highlight and run lines 32$-$35.
 Report the 95\% confidence interval in interval notation.

 ```r
 two_mean_bootstrap_CI(RESPONSE~EXPLANATORY, data = DATASET,  # Variables and data